 - 1 medium banana (frozen)

-The goal here is to create a smoothie packed with nutrients that is super filling, but low in calories, that you can have for breakfast or lunch.
+A good weight loss smoothie is packed with nutrients that is super filling, but low in calories, that you can have for breakfast or lunch.
 In other words, it’s not a snack (i.e. in addition to regular meals), but a meal replacement (instead of meals).
-To make a meal, a smoothie needs to include carbohydrates, protein and a little fat.
+To make a meal, a meal replacement smoothie needs to include carbohydrates, protein and a little fat.
 Fat is important because helps you feel full, as does protein.
 Check out how to make a weight loss smoothie for more tips.

 - 1 tablespoon chia seeds